 If you wish to learn more about underlying technologies we encounter daily, read this book by David Clinton.

-If you are looking for encryption with your devices consider taking this VPN course from Manning Publications.
+If you are looking for encryption with your devices consider taking my VPN course from Manning Publications.